Contact Us

 Process principle

-l Thermal decomposition reaction:
+Thermal decomposition reaction:

 Sodium bicarbonate decomposes at 150-250°C into more active sodium carbonate (NaCO), water, and CO: